SantiFP/Pixl-technical-assessment/README.md

 ## Features

-Authentication: Users can log in with their email and password.
-During the authentication process, users can choose their role:
+Authentication: Users can register with their email and password.
+During the registration process, users can choose their role.

 Admin: Can create, edit, and delete events.